Deerfield Management: History

 Deerfield was founded in 1994 by Arnold Snider with $17 million in equity.
 Snider was previously a pharmaceutical analyst for Kidder Peabody and then a managing director at Tiger Management making Deerfield one of the Tiger Cubs funds founded by former Tiger Management employees.

 In 2000, James Flynn joined Deerfield and would later become CEO of the firm.

 In 2005, Snider formally retired from Deerfield.

 In 2015, Deerfield secured $550 million for its first healthcare innovations fund, aimed at scientific advancements that could lead to new therapeutics in genetic diseases, cancer and orphan diseases.

 In February 2019, it was reported that Deerfield has been profitable for the last five years with four of them having double-digit gains.
 It had a return of 11% for 2018.

 In May 2019, Deerfield acquired 345 Park Avenue South which would become its new headquarters.

 In 2020, Deerfield raised $880 million for its second healthcare innovations fund, and in 2025 it raised $600 million for its third.

 Notable deals

 In August 2015, Deerfield acquired IMRIS after it filed for Chapter 11 bankruptcy protection.

 In April 2017, Deerfield acquired Adeptus Health after it filed for Chapter 11 bankruptcy protection.

 In October 2017, Deerfield committed $50 million to the Broad Institute to promote drug discovery.

 In March 2019, Deerfield announced a strategic partnership with Harvard University to fund the development of drugs and medical treatments.
 Deerfield would commit $100 million to it which would be funded through a new company, Lab1636.

+In July 2019, Deerfield-backed special-purpose acquisition company DFB Healthcare Acquisitions agreed to combine with home-medical-equipment provider AdaptHealth, taking the company public through a transaction that contemplated up to $353 million in investment.

 In April 2020, Deerfield acquired Melinta Therapeutics by exchanging $140 million in secured debt for 100% equity of the company after it filed for Chapter 11 bankruptcy protection.

+In January 2024, Deerfield committed up to $130 million over ten years to establish VeritaScience, a research and development partnership with Washington University in St. Louis intended to advance university discoveries into therapeutic and diagnostic products.